Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Introduction

 The baryons in the CGM and IGM at $z\gtrsim 2$ are largely accounted for in the observed population of \ion{H}{1} Lyman-$\alpha$ absorbers, thanks to the relatively simple astrophysics of photoionization equilibrium embedded in quasi-linear structure formation.
 However, the IGM at $z<1$ is strongly affected by gravitational shock-heating and feedback from galaxy formation.
 This leads to a complex multi-phase medium at low redshifts \citep{cen:2006, smith:2011}, much of which evade easy detection by either X-ray emission or absorption line tracers.
 Heroic efforts in recent years have uncovered part of the missing baryon budget via a plethora of techniques, ranging from \ion{H}{1} Lyman-$\alpha$ absorption \citep{danforth:2008}; high-ionization metal absorption \citep{prochaska:2011,nicastro:2018}, stacked X-ray emission in filaments \citep{tanimura:2020}, to the Sunyaev-Zel'dovich effect \citep{tanimura:2019a, tanimura:2019,lim:2020}.
 Nevertheless, as of 2020, as much as $\sim 20\%$ of the cosmic baryons remained unaccounted for, and it was also the case that no single method could account for more than $\sim 20-30\%$ of the baryon budget.

 The burgeoning field of fast radio burst (FRB) research over the past decade has opened a promising new avenue towards addressing the missing baryon problem.
-Detected as millisecond transient radio pulses (see \citealt{cordes:2019} for a comprehensive review of the FRB phenomenon), FRB signals exhibit a frequency dispersion --- usually termed the `dispersion measure' (DM) --- caused by free electrons along the line-of-sight to the FRB, $ \mathrm{DM} = \int n_\mathrm{e}\,\mathrm{d}s$.
-The overall DM signal from an FRB is thought to arise from several contributions:
+Detected as millisecond transient radio pulses (see \citealt{cordes:2019} for a comprehensive review of the FRB phenomenon), FRB signals exhibit {a time arrival difference between photons of different frequencies} --- usually termed the `dispersion measure' (DM) --- caused by free electrons along the line-of-sight to the FRB, $ \mathrm{DM} = \int n_\mathrm{e}/(1+z) \,\mathrm{d}s$, {where $s$ is the proper line element}.
+The overall DM signal from an FRB at redshift \zfrb{} is thought to arise from several contributions:

 where \dmmw\ is the contribution from the Milky Way's interstellar medium and halo gas, \dmigm\ arises from the diffuse intergalactic medium gas tracing the cosmic large-scale structure on $\geq$Mpc-scales, \dmhalo\ is from the aggregate intervening galaxy halo gas within several arcmin (tens of transverse kpc) of the sightline, and \dmhost\ is from the host galaxy and progenitor source.